dhillonfarms/randomCode/networking.md

       - < 1000 prefixes for public VIFs
       - Fiewall not blocking port 179
       - BGP logs
+      - BGP peers can't be more than one hop away from each other because external BGP multi-hop is disabled on the AWS end.
     - Not able to reach destination
       - Advertising routes for on-prem prefixes
       - For public VIF it should be publically routable prefixes